 In landscape, lifestyle and experience, Waiheke is a world away.

 If you’re a walker, explore the island’s trails which meander along cliff tops, down to the beaches and into cool enclaves of native forest.
 At the eastern end of the island the Stony Batter walkway leads you to a system of World War II gun emplacements and underground tunnels.
-The tunnels are open to the public, so bring a torch and a sense of adventure.

 Getting around is easy too.
 Catch one of the regular ferries that run to Waiheke from downtown Auckland.
 Once on the island, there are public buses and taxis, or you can hire a mountain bike, motor scooter or car.
-And if you've already got a car or bike, you can bring it over with you on the ferry.
+And if you've already got a car or bike, you can bring it over with you on the car ferry.